 Our mission is clear, to Engage, Connect and Inform our Communities, but our tools and capabilities are weak, having been designed for outdated purposes.
 We need to curate local, usable information to enable individual action and the development of multiple communities of interest.
 We must also act as a model for and provide tools to others wishing to do the same in a local information network.
 We then provide access to that network through multiple points of entry – mobile, online, broadcast and print – with each entry point designed to create a remarkable user experience.

 Our journalists cannot presume community, and journal about it.
 We need constructors of local, actionable information, deeply engaged with core contributors within selected communities of interest, and in connection with those who can also contribute to that effort in service to the larger community of interest.
 We are not alone in this view.
 Many have articulated the need for fundamental changes in local information.
 In recent examples, Jonathan Stray called for usable information and The Guardian reviewed its open door for those wishing to contribute.
-Jay Rosen at NYU summed up 25 years of thinking about these issues today.
-Cathy Terukina is our leader of this effort.
+Jay Rosen at NYU summed up 25 years of thinking about these issues.
+We announced this week that I will be working with Jim Burke, Kiran Sood and Sarah Binder to develop a model for this process focused on how we create value in Iowa’s Creative Corridor.

 Our salespeople are not just selling white space or air time.
 They are engaged with those entities seeking attention and transactions, enabling them to use the most effective means to achieve their goals.
 We have organized to provide that service, and describe it in this new video.
 Dan Conover wrote about changing the game for local advertisers in 2005.
 Can we do it now?
 Chris Edwards is leading the charge.
 His group is exploring many new options, including completely individualized printing through our new press at ColorWeb Printers.

-Our product creators are not stuck in the current forms, seeking prizes for current standards of excellence.
-Thanks to Tim McDougall’s leadership we are developing product managers who understand the attributes and limitations of each form, and are creating remarkable user experiences within the attributes of each form.
+Our product creators should not be stuck in the current forms, seeking prizes for current standards of excellence.
 For example, we are trying to engage the community in new ways through our locally produced broadcasts on 9.2.
+Tim McDougall and the team at fusionfarm are exploring digital products and services, including direct commercial transactions.
+Polly Forinash and the team at Colorweb Printers is exploring very innovative ways to marry print and digital marketing.

 We are attempting a very difficult task – taking a legacy business and transforming it in very fundamental ways, while keeping the old business thriving.
 Many have said that it is too hard – that we should just continue the old business and create a new business separate from it.